-Mr. Vale is currently on the Pennsylvania Super Lawyers list and is recommended in the 2013 edition of The Legal 500 United States.
+Mr. Vale is currently on the Pennsylvania Super Lawyers list and has been recommended in The Legal 500 United States.
 He is an adjunct professor at Temple University School of Law, where he teaches civil procedure.

 Mr. Vale was chair of the Toxic Tort and Environmental Law Committee of the American Bar Association’s Tort Insurance Practice Section in 2001.
 He is a member of the International Association of Defense Counsel and was chair of its Class Action and Multiparty Litigation Committee in 2002-04.
 He was president of the British American Chamber of Commerce of Greater Philadelphia in 1994-96.

 Mr. Vale serves on the Planning Commission of Lower Merion Township and on the board of the Interfaith Hospitality Network of the Main Line.